iThirdAge/TheAdventureOfJames/Docker/Jenkins/README.md

 # Jenkins
-This contains the Dockerfile used to spin up my Jenkins Instance
+This contains the docker-compose file used to spin up a Jenkins Instance

 Download the file and run the following commands from the working directory
 ```